hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 /api/v1/volumes/...
 ```

-Existing clients will be able to adopt the backward compatibility from the higher major version incremental.
-However, both the new and old version of API will be supported until the announcement of the deprecation.
+Existing clients will be able to maintain the backward compatibility from the higher major version incremental, and adopt newly introduced API.
+However, both the new and old version of API will be supported until the announcement of the deprecation for the old version of API.
 Nonetheless, the older major version will always be frozen with exception of bug fixes.
 There will also be an announcement of deprecation in the header and sunset header.

 ```md
 /api/v1/<resource group>/...